 - The Penis Cave (We’re not joking): No I don’t mean that Hat Rai Leh has turned into a nudist beach recently.
 I don’t think that would be acceptable in Thailand!
 But there is a rather strange place close by where you can look at a lot of men’s parts of many different shapes, sizes, colours and lengths.
 Ooh er.
 The unusual sculptures are housed in ‘Phra Nang’ or ‘Princess cave’ on the way to Phr Nang Beach, about 25 minutes walk from Rai Leh.
 The phalluses are said to be offerings by local fisherman to the Princess ‘Phra Nang’ who drowned in this area, from which the cave and the beach gets its name.

 - Chilling out: Once you’ve had your fill of the activities on offer, your body’s aching from rock climbing and your skins gone crinkly from snorkelling, it’s time to grab a beer and relax.
 With the Rastafarian fuelled atmosphere Rai Leh and Ton Sai are a great place to sit back and chill for a few days.
 As the fire throwers get started and the moon lights up the surrounding rocks, guaranteed you’ll find it hard to leave this place.
 The only thing that might force you to leave is when you’re fed up with ‘The best of Bob Marley’ album which seems to have been played on repeat since 1964.

 Rai Leh is a peninsular that can only be reached by boat.
-You will need to get the bus to Krabi (5 hours) then catch a long boat from Krabi mainland which takes 30 minutes and the views are spectacular on approach.
+You will need to get the bus to Krabi Town (7 hours from Bangkok) then catch a long boat from Krabi mainland which takes 30 minutes and the views are spectacular on approach.